What Type Of Property Makes A Great Investment?

 Consider the insurances and maintenance bills you will accrue for this type of property or business.
 You might add these to the rent you charge.
 But what happens if your tenant stops paying or simply moves out?
 You need to be quite savvy with your marketing to attract good tenants, and you need to pay for checks to ensure they can pay.

 Property investments will probably continue to be an attractive proposition for many.
-It might not be all about the money though.
+You will be at ease on automatically transferring your property through a well-constructed quitclaim deed to the next generation in your family when you finally found the home that fit in to your list.
 Would you invest in property for the long or short-term?